Assaad W. Razzouk: Biography

+From 1993 to 2002, Razzouk was an investment banker at Nomura International plc in London, where he was successively Head of the Middle East Group (1993–1997), Head of Corporate Finance – Emerging Markets (1997–1999), Head of Corporate Finance – Financial Institutions, Communications and Technology (1999–2001) and Deputy Head, Global Corporate Finance (2001–2002).

+In 2005 Razzouk co-founded Sindicatum Renewable Energy, of which he was chairman and chief executive officer.
+Sindicatum (Singapore) is a developer, owner and operator of clean energy projects in Asia.

-Razzouk is chief executive officer of Gurīn Energy, which he co-founded in 2021.
+In 2021 Razzouk co-founded Gurīn Energy, of which he is chief executive officer.
 Gurīn Energy is a renewable energy development platform headquartered in Singapore which focuses on greenfield renewable projects across Asia.

-His début book, "Saving the Planet Without the Bullshit" was published in 2022 by Atlantic Books.
+His début book Saving the Planet Without the Bullshit was published in 2022 by Atlantic Books.
 Razzouk is also the host of The Angry Clean Energy Guy podcast.

-Previously, Razzouk was chairman and chief executive officer of Sindicatum Renewable Energy, which he co-founded in 2005.
-Sindicatum (Singapore) is a developer, owner and operator of clean energy projects in Asia.
-From 1993 to 2002, Razzouk was an investment banker at Nomura International plc in London, where he was successively Head of the Middle East Group (1993–1997), Head of Corporate Finance – Emerging Markets (1997–1999), Head of Corporate Finance – Financial Institutions, Communications and Technology (1999–2001) and Deputy Head, Global Corporate Finance (2001–2002).

-He founded Southeast Asia's first Middle Eastern contemporary art gallery, Sana Gallery in Singapore.
+Razzouk founded Southeast Asia's first Middle Eastern contemporary art gallery, Sana Gallery in Singapore.